12 Best Resources to Learn Medical Spanish

 Here is what you can do to put those medical words into good use:

-These resources are superb to learn vocabulary, but if you want more than just words, you will have to get some exposure to native Spanish speakers really using their language.
-Start listening to medicine podcasts, watching medicine programs, following medical YouTube channels, etc.
+These resources are superb for learning vocabulary, but if you want more than just words, you will have to get some exposure to native Spanish speakers really using their language.
+Start listening to medicine podcasts, watching medicine programs, following medical YouTube channels, etc. You can also watch authentic Spanish content with tools for learners with the FluentU program.

 By practicing shadowing, you will improve your pronunciation, intonation and rhythm.
 You will also improve your speaking, vocabulary and grammar skills, as well as make it easier for Spanish natives to understand you.